jriede/flowers/README.md

 * thickness

 The *direction* and *length* properties could be combined into an *endpoint* property but I prefer to list them separately for versatility.

+The most simple stem is a straight line from a point a (the origin) to point b (the center), but that wouldn't be as  visually appealing as if you were drawing a flower by hand so we add some random noise.

+### Center
+The center emulates the calyx and reproductive parts of a flower.
+If assumed to be a simple circle for the beginning, it has the following properties:

+* position (stem end)
+* diameter
+* color

+### Petals
+Petals surround the center in a generative flower.
+They have a certain shape and there is a defined number of petals for each flower.